 The following kinds of agreements are not unsolicited consumer agreements:

-- Discontinued negotiations agreements – if an agreement made as a result of a consumer discontinuing negotiations for an unsolicited consumer agreement but at a later stage approaching the supplier to enter into such an agreement.
+- discontinued negotiation agreements – where a consumer ends negotiation for an unsolicited consumer agreement, but at a later stage approaches the supplier to enter into such an agreement

 Permitted hours for contacting consumers